DeepmaticsCo/blog/README.md

 ### 1. Create a New Post File

-Navigate to the `_posts` directory and create a new Markdown file.
-The filename must follow this specific format:
+Navigate to the `_articles` directory and create a new Markdown file.
+The filename should be descriptive and use hyphens to separate words.

-`YYYY-MM-DD-your-post-title.md`

-For example: `2025-08-08-my-awesome-post.md`
+For example: `your-post-title.md`

 ### 2. Add Content and Front Matter